Storing SQL as text, outside of compiled code, eases maintenance significantly :

 Using such a statement to add many records is advantageous, since it involves only one trip to the database.
 However, the PreparedStatement parameter mechanism cannot do this in one statement, since the number of added records is arbitrary.
 The usual style in this case is to use batched statements, in which a number of individual INSERT statements are collected together in a batch, and then executed as a unit.

 There are cases in which it remains preferable to construct an SQL statement (or at least parts of it) in code.
 This is particularly true for many search operations, where the end user enters various search criteria into a form used to construct WHERE and ORDER BY clauses.
-It is often the case that a very large number of possible WHERE and ORDER BY clauses can be built from such user input.
-Enumerating all such possibilities is often undesirable.
+It's often the case that a very large number of possible WHERE and ORDER BY clauses can be built from such user input.
+Manually enumerating all such possibilities is often undesirable.
 In such cases, building the SQL statement dynamically from user input seems preferable.

 When constructing statements dynamically, however, you must guard against SQL injection attacks.
-Here is a simple technique for doing so :
+Here's a simple technique for doing so:

 Example

-Here is an example of a .sql file which contains the SQL statements related to a single feature.
+Here's an example of a .sql file which contains the SQL statements related to a single feature.
 All parameterized statements are expressed in a style suitable for a PreparedStatement, to avoid using any quoting conventions.
-It is taken from the WEB4J example application.
+It's taken from one of the WEB4J example applications.

 LIST_RESTOS {